 If a baseball-style cap is more to your liking this unisex sun protective cap is for you.
 It boasts of UPV 50+ sun protection, comes in many colors, and folds up into its own pouch.
 That will make it easy for packing for sure!

-You will want to get a picture of yourself like a did upon arrival to the Cliffs of Moher Ireland.
+You will want to get a picture of yourself like a did upon arrival at the Cliffs of Moher Ireland.

 I truly hope that now that you know these 8 big mistakes that are commonly made by tourists visiting the Cliff of Moher Ireland your visit will be much more relaxed and enjoyable.

 Have you ever visited the Cliffs of Moher?
 What tips do you have for other tourists or visitors that they should avoid when they visit?

 Linda On The Run is a participant in the Amazon Services LLC Associates Program, an affiliate program designed to provide a means for sites to earn fees by advertising and linking to Amazon.com